Cyfrin/Updraft/courses/solidity/3-fund-me/26-deploying-to-zksync/+page.md

 ### Adjustments for zkSync

-First, we'll need the specific price feed address for the Sepolia chain, which you can find in the [Chainlink documentation](https://docs.chain.link/data-feeds/price-feeds/addresses?network=zksync&page=1).
-Each chain has its own unique addresses, and the ETH/USD address for the zkSync Sepolia testnet will differ from that on Sepolia.
+First, we'll need the specific the correct **price feed address** for the skSync Sepolia chain, which you can find in the [Chainlink documentation](https://docs.chain.link/data-feeds/price-feeds/addresses?network=zksync&page=1).
+Each chain has its own unique addresses, and the ETH/USD address for the zkSync Sepolia testnet will differ from the one on Sepolia.

 Then copy the zkSync Sepolia testnet ETH/USD address and replace the existing address in the `FundMe::getVersion` and `PriceConverter::getPrice` functions: